 Who is responsible for product liability claims?

-All sellers of a defective product who are in the distribution chain may be held liable.
+Any party involved in the product’s distribution chain may be held liable.
 That includes:

 Product liability claims rely on state laws; there are no federal laws that apply.